Retire in a Home that’s Right for You

 Receive money from your home equity which is usually tax free.*

-A reverse mortgage makes payments to you from your accumulated home equity, which may enhance and extend your retirement goals.
-You can receive your money in a lump sum, line of credit, monthly payment or a combination of all three.
+A reverse mortgage makes loan proceed payments to you from a portion of your accumulated home equity, which may enhance and extend your cash flow.
+You can receive the loan proceeds in a lump sum, line of credit, monthly payment or a combination of all three.
 However, if you choose a line of credit, you may have the option of paying down the line if you want to have less cash and increase your equity.*This information does not constitute tax advice or financial planning advice.
 Please consult a tax advisor for tax advice and a financial planner regarding enhancements to retirement plans.

 Eliminate your monthly mortgage payment.